nicls67/rustlog/README.md

 **RustLog** logs data from main application or from another library either on terminal or in a specific file.
 It can be configured only once, meaning the first call of `configure_log` will define once for all how the logging will work.

+To log some text, use `write`.
+Calls of `write` method will never panick or return an error to avoid any perturbation in main program.

 ## Usage

 ### Configure logging